catherine89mcdowell/MDEZPass/README.md

 - Website: [EZPassMD](https://www-ezpassmd.com)

 **Author Bio**:
-With over 10 years of experience in web development, Your A/C Name has mastered JavaScript, React, and other front-end technologies.
+With over 10 years of experience in web development, Catherine has mastered JavaScript, React, and other front-end technologies.
 A problem-solver at heart, they thrive on tackling challenges and creating intuitive user interfaces.
 Their mission is to help others manage their finances efficiently and effectively.